storj-archived/storj-bounty-program/bounty-details.rst

 | 1601-2000   | $125 USD in STORJ |
 +-------------+-------------------+

-Please check out :ref:`How to Submit Requests for Nontechnical Bounties`.
+Please check out :ref:`How to Submit Requests for Nontechnical Bounties` if you'd like to do translations.

 .. _Q4 2017: http://blog.storj.io/post/168761643398/storj-bytes-community-newsletter-q4-2017
 .. _Token Lockup: http://blog.storj.io/post/168735310988/an-announcement-about-storj-token-lock-ups